ariaranjbar/SAT-variable-clustering-FH-graph-seg/algorithms/segmentation_eval/README.md

 - -t, --threads N     Threads for optimized VIG (0 = auto; default 0)
 - --maxbuf M          Max contributions buffer for optimized VIG (default 50,000,000)
 - Sweeping knobs:
-  - --norms on|off[,..]
-List of normalization on/off values (fallback to --no-norm if not provided)
-  - --norm-sample N         Single value for top-edges sample size used for normalization (default 1000)
-  - --norm-samples N[,..]
-List of sample sizes
   - --size-exp X[,..]
 Size exponent(s) (default 1.95).
 1.0 ≈ k/|C|
   - --mod-guard on|off[,..]
 List of modularity-guard on/off values (fallback to --no-mod-guard)
   - --gamma G[,..]
 Modularity resolution(s) for the guard (default 1.0)